LiamJCates/Programming-Notes/C++/Utilities/strings/C-String.md

+C-style strings have many shortcomings, primarily revolving around the fact that you have to do all the memory management yourself.
+For example, if you want to assign the string “hello!” into a buffer, you have to first dynamically allocate a buffer of the correct length:

+  char *strHello = new char[7];

+Don’t forget to account for an extra character for the null terminator!

+Then you have to actually copy the value in:

+  strcpy(strHello, "hello!");

+Hopefully you made your buffer large enough so there’s no buffer overflow!

+And of course, because the string is dynamically allocated, you have to remember to deallocate it properly when you’re done with it:

+  delete[] strHello;

+Don’t forget to use array delete instead of normal delete!

 Applications programmed in C (or in C++ by programmers who have a strong C background) often use string copy functions such as strcpy(), concatenation functions such as strcat(), and strlen() to determine the length of a string, in addition to others of this kind.

 These functions take C-style strings as input and are dangerous as they seek the null-terminator and can exceed the boundaries of the character array they’re using if the programmer has not ensured the presence of the terminating null